josevoight/freecodecamp/HTML/css example/index.md

 - you can style the the body element and everything inside the body will be style too unless you use class or id to overrode our body element CSS declaration. their style in a way you want without the body affecting the content
 - what can override a css class? another css class -- the order that you put the class in the css style matters
 - The second declaration will always take precedence over the first.
 Because .blue-text is declared second, it overrides the attributes of .pink-text
+- id will always take precendence to class
+- override class declarations with inline styles
+-in style will override any class or id style
+- the last override style and override all css style
+ex: color: red !important;